PAdventures/Vortexus.js/README.md

 ## Note

-Vortexus.js is currently under development
+Vortexus.js is currently under development and nothing has been published to the NPM registry yet

 ## About